Frequently asked questions

 Payment is required in advance of the initial appointment via bank transfer.
 We currently do not accept insurance payments.
 We can provide an invoice receipt for clients to claim back from insurance providers, but our payments are usually taken directly from clients.
 We do not accept cheque or credit card payments.
 You will be sent an invoice with payment instructions.

-Yes, we offer a 10% discount for siblings or individuals being assessed from the same family.
+Yes, we offer a 10% discount for families or individuals being assessed from the same family.

 Do you assess and diagnose PDA?